idiotWu/idiotWu/README.md

 > **Note**
 >
-> I am looking for 2023 summer internship opportunities (as a front-end engineer/software engineer) in the US & Japan.
+> I am seeking 2024 new grad front-end engineer/software engineer positions in the US & Japan.

 Hello there!
 This is Daofeng Wu (a.k.a.
 Dolphin Wood).